Valid for versions 92 through the latest version

 To create a new DDNS domain, click Create.
 The Create Dynamic DNS Domain interface will appear.
 Then, perform the following steps:

-To add an IP address, click Manually Enter an IP Address.
-Then, enter an IP address.Note:
+- To add an IP address, click Manually Enter an IP Address.
+Then, enter a valid IPv4 or IPv6 address.

 This IP address will update when you configure your router or device.

 - Enter an optional description to help you identify the new DDNS domain.

 - If you want to create another domain, select the Stay on this page after I click “Create” checkbox.
 Otherwise, click Create to save your changes.

 - After creating the new DDNS domain, add the new webcall URL to your router or device’s configuration.

 To update a webcall URL or delete a DDNS domain, perform the following steps: